malesch/geonames-h2/README.md

 geonames-h2.core=> (create-geonames-db :cities1000 :admin2Codes)
 ```

+__Note__:
+ * The database will automatically be created and should not exist when running the import.
-__Remark__: The import into the H2 database takes quite long (about 2 hours on my machine) and the size of final database with all tables is about 15 GB!
+ * The import into the H2 database takes quite long (about 2 hours on my machine) and the size of final database with all tables is about 15 GB!

 ## Web Console